-The Daytime Guide: Good bets for indoor activities include walking shorts, jeans, trousers, casual skirts and sundresses.
+The Daytime Guide: Good bets for indoor activities include walking shorts, slacks, jeans, casual skirts and sundresses.
 Outdoors, of course, swimsuits and oh-so-casual shorts or jeans and T-shirt ensembles are de rigueur.

 The Male Wardrobe

-First Things First: Consider cargo trousers and a casual sports jacket -- a can't-miss uniform when accompanied by everything from a polo shirt or (designer) T-shirt.
+First Things First: Consider khakis and a navy sport coat -- a can't-miss uniform when accompanied by everything from a polo shirt or (nice) T-shirt to an Oxford.
 You can wear this type of outfit just about anywhere but dinner on formal night.
 Also, unless you're hanging by the pool, some kind of shirt is required.

 The Daytime Guide: Shorts are pretty versatile (athletic versions for working out and the pool deck, not-quite-knee-length for indoor activities).
-Jeans and casual trousers work, too.
+Jeans and casual khakis work, too.
 T-shirts and sports shirts go everywhere.

 On Shore: Again, going too casual (tank tops, scruffy jeans, any kind of athletic garb) is considered disrespectful in many ports of call.
 And let's face it: You'll generally be more warmly welcomed in restaurants and shops if you're dressed nicely.
 The only caveat for men is the same as for women: On active shore excursions or beach days, ultra-casual is just fine.

-Evenings: You can pack black tie -- hey, if the mood strikes, you've got a much more elegant photo op -- but dinner jackets are increasingly being outnumbered by business suits on formal nights.
-On some ships, you can rent a dinner suit.
-But, for most people, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant that you really will feel out of place without them.
+Evenings: You can pack a tuxedo -- hey, if the mood strikes, you've got a much more elegant photo op -- but tuxes are increasingly being outnumbered by suits or a jacket on formal nights.
+On some ships, you can rent tuxedos.
+But, for most folks, we'd recommend that you do pack at least a suit and tie because some onboard alternative restaurants are so elegant that you really will feel out of place without them.
 And don't forget the shoes to match.
-Otherwise, on non-formal nights, the casual jacket combo works well.
+Otherwise, on non-formal nights, the khaki uniform works well.

 Sweaters and Jackets: Embrace the layered look.
 You will want a rain jacket and sweatshirt on a Caribbean or Hawaii cruise for those less-than-perfect island days.
 And Alaska cruisers have been known to need everything from bathing suits and short-sleeve tops to warm fleece jackets, hats and gloves; the same goes for cruising round the Horn of South America.
 Rather than pack clothes for multiple temperatures, bring cardigans or jackets to wear over lighter layers if it gets cold.

 Hats: Throw in a hat to protect against the sun or keep your ears warm during scenic glacier cruising, and remember your sunglasses, as well.
-Consider headbands, bandanas, snoods and scarves for practical and style concerns.
+Consider headbands, bandanas and scarves for practical and style concerns.

 Shoes: Ladies especially should try not to pack a suitcase full of shoes.
-Try to bring styles that can serve multiple purposes (such as trainers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
-Colour coordinate your formalwear so you only have to pack one pair of heels.
+Try to bring styles that can serve multiple purposes (such as sneakers that go from gym to sightseeing or comfy sandals that work as well by the pool as they do at a casual dinner).
+Color coordinate your formalwear so you only have to pack one pair of dress shoes.

-Day Packs: Small backpacks or totes are very useful for carrying cameras, books, sunscreen, water bottles and other items around the ship or in port.
+Day Packs: Small backpacks or totes can be quite useful for carrying cameras, books, sunscreen, water bottles and other items around the ship or in port.

-Tech: Travellers and their gadgets seem to go hand in hand these days.
+Tech: Travelers and their gadgets seem to go hand in hand these days.
 You'll likely bring your smartphone, but you might also want to bring a tablet, DSLR camera, GoPro, portable game player or book reader.
-Don't forget to check about foreign country and onboard roaming charges before you turn your phone on mid-cruise; if you bring a laptop or plan on accessing Wi-Fi, inquire about potentially hefty Internet usage rates onboard before logging on (although note:Many ships now have multiple-device, per-cruise, reasonably-priced Internet packages).
-Since many cabins have limited electrical outlets, some people bring extension cords and power strips, but always check limitations on these with your cruise line prior to packing (and note some lines do not allow you to bring on electrical items with heating elements such as kettles and hair straighteners).
+Don't forget to check about foreign country and onboard roaming charges before you turn your phone on mid-cruise; if you bring a laptop or plan on accessing Wi-Fi, inquire about potentially hefty Internet usage rates onboard before logging on.
+Since many cabins have limited electrical outlets, some folks bring extension cords and power strips, but always check limitations on these with your cruise line prior to packing.

-Toiletries and Necessities: The cruise ship should provide soap and shampoo at the very least (and often body lotion, conditioner and body wash), but it's increasingly generic and in fixed dispensers, so pack your own.
+Toiletries and Necessities: The cruise ship should provide soap and shampoo at the very least (and often body lotion, conditioner and body wash), but if you're picky, pack your own.
 The same goes for hair dryers.
 If you can't deal with the low wattage of in-cabin dryers, bring your favorite with you.
 Additional personal items to consider include any medications you will need and lots and lots of sunscreen if sailing in sunny climates.